Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. A person ceases to be a Committee member if they—

-   1. cease to be a Member of the Association;
+   a) cease to be a Member of the Association;

    2. fails to attend 3 consecutive Committee meetings (other than special or urgent Committee meetings) without leave of absence under rule 71;